 Does aortic stenosis always produce symptoms?

-Symptoms of aortic stenosis may include:
+Symptoms of aortic stenosis may comprise of the following:

 - Tiredness upon effort

-- Problems in breathing
+- Difficulty in breathing

 How does aortic stenosis progress or cause increasing problems?